Diversity and Inclusion in the Workplace

 - Gender diverse teams earn, on average, 46% more revenue according to a 2014 Gallop study

-These are just a few points from our previous blogs on the subject, however, it is becoming increasingly apparent that more and more businesses will be left behind if they don’t start the meaningful change to address diversity imbalance.
+These are just a few points from our Volume 1, Volume 2, and Volume 3 blogs on the subject.
+However, it is becoming increasingly apparent that more and more businesses will be left behind if they don’t start the meaningful change to address diversity imbalance.
 There is no better way to start than by prioritizing diversity and inclusion training.

 It’s important to understand however, that diversity and inclusion training is not a cure-all.
 Running a training session, or even multiple training sessions over time, can’t create a diverse and inclusive workplace on its own.
-The training should be part of a wider program of actions aimed at promoting diversity, such as recruitment strategies, HR policies, promotion tracks, employee retention programs, and so on.
+The training should be part of a wider program of actions aimed at promoting diversity.
+This includes recruitment strategies, HR policies, promotion tracks, employee retention programs, and so on.

 Having said that, training is still an essential component.
 No matter what other programs you put in place, they won’t be effective if your managers and employees are showing biases or prejudices in their day-to-day dealings.
 Diversity and inclusion training can actually open your employees’ eyes to wider perspectives and help them perform better.